Tech-Meet-Solutions/Bosch-CV-9th-InterIIT-Tech-Meet/README.md

 In this task, we had to create a web app for training, visualizing and evaluating any neural network.
 This model is scalable, user-friendly and tranparent in it's funcitoning.

+You can see the whole Problem statement [here](./TrafficSignRecognition.pdf)

 ### The contingent won Bronze Medal :3rd_place_medal: in the Bosch Traffic Sign Recognition Problem Statement in Inter IIT Tech Meet 9.0 while IIT Bombay won Silver Medal :2nd_place_medal: in the Tech Meet overall.

 ## View the presentation here: